 National Popcorn Day, National Pizza Day… Check out Hootsuite’s long list of “weird” holidays, which can help you brainstorm more.

 64. Cool freebies for involvement

 A Netflix subscription, free Lyft rides, free umbrella, convenient laundry service.

 65. Swag bags

 Hide swag bags around campus and have students go find them.
 Better yet, surprise students at random campus events just because.

 66. Movie on the lawn

-Offer a movie on the quad or outside where students can relax and watch a fan favorite.
+Play a movie on the quad or outside so students can relax and enjoy a fan favorite.

 67. Encourage laughter

-Hire a comedian, watch stand-up shows, or create a program where students fake laugh (and actually end up laughing).
+Hire a comedian, watch stand-up shows, or create a program wherein students fake laugh (and actually end up laughing).